stoqey/sofa/README.md

  })
 ```

-## 3. Create a Model/Collection and start using it
+## 3. Create a Model and start using it

 ```ts
 import { Model } from '@stoqey/sofa';